DmitriBogdanov/UTL/docs/module_predef.md

 It uses known implementation-defined macros to deduce compilation details and abstracts them away behind a unified API.

 > [!Note]
-> There exists a very similar [boost library](https://www.boost.org/doc/libs/1_55_0/libs/predef/doc/html/index.html) with the same name, it supports more exotic platforms, but has a different API and doesn't provide some of the things defined in this module.
+> There exists a very similar [Boost library](https://www.boost.org/doc/libs/1_55_0/libs/predef/doc/html/index.html) with the same name, it supports more exotic platforms, but has a different API and doesn't provide some of the things defined in this module.

 ## Definitions